 Thirty to ninety days after a disaster, agencies pivot from response to recovery efforts, working with state and local governments to remove debris and rebuild basic infrastructure.
 The government generally comes in as an “insurer of last resort,” providing financial assistance to those not covered by private disaster insurance.

 Most of FEMA’s financial aid goes to helping affected jurisdictions repair buildings, roads, and other public infrastructure and to provide housing and other crisis services to uninsured or underinsured individuals.
-Low-income families can receive broader financial assistance, including medical and funeral expenses and some compensation for property damage.
-Families and individuals may also qualify for tax relief, unemployment compensation, subsidized health insurance, and other aid.
+Families and individuals may also qualify for tax relief, unemployment compensation, subsidized mental health care, and other aid.
 For example, the SBA and the Department of Housing and Urban Development (HUD) administer long-term recovery loans.
+Amid the COVID-19 pandemic, the SBA has made approximately $390 billion in disaster-assistance loans available to nearly four million small businesses and nonprofits.

 How are federal relief efforts funded?

 Disaster relief and recovery costs can be enormous.
 In recent decades, natural disasters have caused trillions of dollars in damages worldwide.
-In 2017 alone, the United States incurred $300 billion in damages, a record amount.
+In 2021 alone, twenty disasters cost the U.S. economy $145 billion; in 2022, the combined cost of eighteen separate disasters totaled more than $165 billion.
+The United States’ costliest recorded year for disasters was 2017, when sixteen events caused more than $306 billion in total damages.

-When individuals or companies are found legally responsible for accidents such as oil spills or fires, they bear the cost of relief.
-For example, oil giant BP paid nearly $65 billion in clean-up costs and legal fees after the 2010 Deepwater Horizon spill in the Gulf of Mexico.
+In instances when individuals or companies are found legally responsible for accidents such as oil spills or fires, they bear the cost of relief.
+For example, London-based oil giant BP and its drilling partners have paid at least $71 billion in clean-up and other costs since the 2010 Deepwater Horizon spill in the Gulf of Mexico.

 In the absence of a guilty third party or adequate private insurance, disaster relief costs fall to the government.
 The U.S. government typically absorbs 75 percent of state and local governments’ recovery costs.
 If damages are extraordinary, Washington can choose to shoulder a higher portion of costs.
-When Category 4 Hurricane Harvey left Texas with $125 billion in damages, in 2017, President Donald J. Trump increased the federal cost share [PDF] of debris removal from 75 to 90 percent.
+When category 4 Hurricane Harvey left Texas with $125 billion in damages in 2017, President Trump increased the federal cost share of debris removal from 75 to 90 percent.
+States tend to cover relief costs through agency budgets, disaster accounts, rainy day funds, supplemental appropriations, and redirected government resources.
 However, the full financial contribution of state and local governments is unknown, as most do not comprehensively track natural disaster spending.

-FEMA’s disaster relief fund [PDF] is the primary source of spending for federal relief efforts, which Congress funds through the annual appropriations process.
-However, Congress is regularly called upon to provide supplemental funds after major disasters strike after major disasters strike.
+FEMA’s disaster relief fund [PDF] is the primary source of spending for federal domestic relief efforts, which Congress funds through the annual appropriations process.
+However, Congress is regularly called upon to provide supplemental funds after major disasters strike [PDF].
 Days after Hurricane Harvey hit Texas, lawmakers doubled FEMA’s disaster relief budget for 2018.
 Other federal agencies primarily draw from their own budgets for disaster relief efforts.

 What are some of the biggest challenges?

 More disasters.
-Natural disasters are becoming more frequent and more severe, which many climate experts attribute to global warming.
-Higher temperatures multiply the number of droughts and heat waves, giving rise to famine and wildfires.
-Warmer oceans fuel more tropical storms, hurricanes, tornadoes, and blizzards.
-And as ice sheets and glaciers melt, sea levels rise, leaving coastal populations more vulnerable to flooding [PDF].
-Global disaster damages over the last three decades [PDF] have significantly increased.
+Extreme weather events are becoming more frequent and more severe, which many climate experts attribute to global warming.
+Higher temperatures multiply the number of droughts and heat waves, increasing food insecurity and worsening wildfires.
+In August 2023, a massive wildfire on the island of Maui, Hawaii, razed the historic city of Lahaina, destroying thousands of homes and businesses.
+One of the deadliest wildfires in U.S. history, it prompted the Biden administration to issue a major disaster declaration, paving the way for billions in federal aid.
+Warmer oceans intensify storms.
+And as ice sheets and glaciers melt, sea levels rise, leaving coastal populations more vulnerable to flooding.
+Global disaster damages in recent decades have significantly increased.

 Human development patterns.
 As urbanization continues to trend upward, many cities around the globe are increasingly vulnerable to disasters.
-The United Nations projects that nearly 70 percent of the world’s people will live in urban centers by 2050, up from 55 percent today.
+The United Nations projects that nearly 70 percent of the world’s people will live in urban centers by 2050, up from almost 57 percent in 2021.
+However, the COVID-19 pandemic slowed this growth.
 Additionally, growing economic interdependence ensures that disasters ripple far beyond their point of impact.
-For example, Hurricane Harvey forced the temporary closure of a third of U.S. oil refineries, driving national oil prices to an all-year high.
+For example, Hurricane Harvey forced the temporary closure of one-third of U.S. oil refineries, driving national oil prices to a nearly two-year high.

 Logistical challenges.
 Hurricanes such as Harvey, Katrina, and Sandy have exposed major weaknesses in the ability of public agencies to plan for and respond to disasters.
-Many analysts believe that even with significant reforms, governments will long struggle with relief efforts that often bring extraordinary logistical and bureaucratic challenges over long time horizons.
-Federal recovery loans and grants are often insufficient and take months or years to reach victims, and government resources are overwhelmed, particularly during severe or consecutive disasters.
+Many analysts believe that even with significant reforms, governments will always struggle with relief efforts [PDF] that often bring extraordinary logistical and bureaucratic challenges over long time horizons.
+Federal recovery loans and grants are often insufficient and can take months or years to reach victims, and government resources are overwhelmed, particularly during severe or consecutive disasters.
 For instance, Hurricanes Harvey and Irma depleted FEMA’s emergency supplies weeks before Hurricane Maria made landfall in Puerto Rico, contributing to the agency’s sluggish response.
-Some experts recommend lowering the federal cost share of disaster damages, shifting more responsibility to able state and local governments.
+Some experts and policymakers have called for shifting more responsibility to state and local governments.

 Lack of resilience.
-Too often governments and households fail to take adequate measures to reduce their vulnerability to common disasters, say, by elevating one’s home after a storm surge to avoid future flooding or building weather-resistant infrastructure.
+Too often, governments and citizens fail to take adequate measures to reduce their vulnerability to common disasters, including by elevating their homes after a storm surge to avoid future flooding or building weather-resistant infrastructure.
 Resilience building—including hazard mitigation—can be a tough political sell, requiring governments to make long-term investments whose dividends do not follow election cycles.
-“The system is not prioritizing the pre-disaster investments that would reduce the need for disaster response and recovery,” says Anne Stauffer, director of fiscal federalism and broadband research at Pew Charitable Trusts.
+“The system is not prioritizing the pre-disaster investments that would reduce the need for disaster response and recovery,” said Anne Stauffer, a fiscal policy expert at Pew Charitable Trusts.
 “There is, however, a growing focus in the federal government to incentivize states to invest now to save later.”
 For example, Congress amended the Stafford Act in February 2018 to reward state and local governments that are prioritizing hazard mitigation.
-According to the National Institute of Building Sciences, every dollar spent on mitigation saves the U.S. government an average of $6 in recovery costs.
+According to a 2018 report by the National Institute of Building Sciences, every dollar spent on mitigation can save an average of $6 in recovery costs.